mortang2410/dotfiles/README.md

 ==============

-Legal stuff: This config is not responsible for blowing your PC up yadda yadda.
+Legal disclaimer: This config is not responsible for blowing your PC up yadda yadda.
 Typos abound.

 This guide is meant for Ubuntu users, but it should be the same for other